 Be sure to seal any vacuum lines or hoses coming off of the intake pipe.
 If there's a PCV hose coming off the valve cover that connects to the air intake, plug the end that's on the air intake off.
 This also includes the vent crankcase pressure line.

 Use a compressed air nozzle like the one pictured to the boost leak tester.
 Apply the air into any vacuum tube that leads into the intake tract or into your boost leak tester.
 This will pressurize the intake tract as if your engine was under boost.
-Clamp or close off any hoses that don’t see a lot of pressure, such as the crankcase vent and PCV.
+Clamp or close off any hoses that don't see a lot of pressure, such as the crankcase vent and PCV.
 Keep in mind to always regulate your compressed air down to about 5 to 7 psi.
 This amount of psi will be enough air pressure to let you detect any boost leaks.
-Applying excessive air pressure without regulating psi can cause the oil seals to blow out.
+Applying too much air pressure without regulating psi can cause the oil seals to blow out.

 Listen for any hissing noise—this will indicate a boost leak.
 If the air pressure gauge indicates no buildup of pressure or does not hold for less than a second, that's a sure sign that a major leak exists within the engine.
 Be sure to pay close attention to problematic areas such as the blow-off valve or intake manifold for any leaks.

 Another surefire method to check for leaks is to run the engine while liberally spraying soapy water to find any air leak.
 The soapy solution and air pressure will cause air bubbles to emit if a leak exists.
-For naturally aspirated cars, spray brake cleaner while running the engine and listen for any changes in idle.
+For naturally aspirated cars, spray brake cleaner in suspected leak areas while running the engine and listen for any changes in idle.
 If a leak exists, the brake cleaner will cause the idle to drop significantly.